You know the old saying — “Everything worth having is worth working for”?

 Cons: It costs money

 And I totally understand that feeling!
-It can be frustrating to have to invest a few hundred dollars before we’ve made any money with our blogs.
+It can be frustrating to have to invest before we’ve made any money with our businesses.

 Pro: The community factor